Gefyra/ISiK-EU-Compare/README.md

 ### 2. `main.yml` – 🔬 Compare & 🚀 Publish Profiles

-- Sets up Java, Node, and yq
+- Sets up Node and Java
-- Installs the FHIR validator CLI
+- Installs the FHIR validator CLI via Node helper scripts
-- Loads IGs into local  FHIR cache
+- Loads IGs into the local FHIR cache
 - For each profile pair in the config:
   - Runs structural comparison
   - Saves HTML results in `Comparison/<profile-name>`